CSCfi/csc-user-guide/CONTRIBUTING.md

 Tip 3.
 If pushing fails, the most probable reason is that somebody else has made edits while you were editing.
 This situation is called a conflict.
 (To be written: How to resolve conflicts?)

+### In the desktop application

+[GitHub Desktop](https://desktop.github.com/) offers the third way to work with the repository.

+To clone the repository, do the following:
+1. Click _Current repository_
+1. Click _Add_ and select _Clone repository..._
+1. Find `CSCfi/csc-user-guide` and click _Clone_

+Pull requests can be done as follows:
+1. Click _Pull origin_
+1. Click _Current branch_ then _New branch_
+1. Type the name of the new branch and click _Create branch_
+1. Edit the files locally and finally click _Publish branch_

 ## Content and formatting instructions